spack/spack/lib/spack/docs/packaging_guide.rst

        # the package.
 Return one or more Specs for each instance of the
        # package which is thought to be installed in the provided prefix

-``determine_spec_details`` takes as parameters a set of discovered executables (which match those specified by the user) as well as a common prefix shared by all of those executables.
-The function must return one or more Specs associated with the executables (it can also return ``None`` to indicate that no provided executables are associated with the package).
+This method takes as input a set of discovered executables (which match those specified by the user) as well as a common prefix shared by all of those executables.
+The function must return one or more :py:class:`spack.spec.Spec` associated with the executables (it can also return ``None`` to indicate that no provided executables are associated with the package).

-Say for example we have a package called ``foo-package`` which builds an executable called ``foo``. ``FooPackage`` would appear as
+As an example, consider a made-up package called ``foo-package`` which builds an executable called ``foo``. ``FooPackage`` would appear as
 follows: